310mc/https-310mc.github.io-tl/source/_posts/feature_scout/youre_a_hero_too.md

 {% endbubble %}

 {% bubble Hiiro %}
 Mhm.
-But before coming here, I asked Aira to teach me all about it.
+I asked Aira to teach me all about it before visiting, though.
 Apparently, there are various kinds of games here.
 I’m interested in the one where you ride a horse.

 It’s been a while since I last went horseback riding.
 I thought that people in the city don’t ride horses, but it seems like I was wrong!
 {% endbubble %}